-All eligible submissions will be reviewed by a jury consisting of:
+All eligible submissions will be reviewed by a jury and technical committee.

-- Showcasing creative, innovative, winter-friendly designs that respond to the competition theme - ‘Out of Bounds’.
+- Showcasing creative, innovative, winter-friendly designs that respond to the competition theme - ‘Winter Dreamscape'.

 - The originality and clarity of the design that responds to the site and the competition theme.

 - The durability of the projects and its ability to withstand spectators and inclement weather (snow, high winds, hail, etc.)